Here’s a scary thought for you this Halloween: you may need to limit your candy intake.

 The truth about sugar is not that it rots your teeth itself, but the bacteria that feeds on sugar (streptococcus) breaks down into acids that eat your tooth enamel, which can lead to tooth decay.
 So, if you want to be strict about it, the less sugar you eat, the less streptococcus has to eat, and therefore the less acid it will produce to cause decay.

 But we all know that no one is giving up Halloween candy anytime soon, so what can you do to keep your teeth healthy this Holiday season?

 Here are a few tips.

-Limit the amount of time sugar has with your teeth.
+Speaking of candy effect on teeth, the first advice is key.
+Limit the amount of candies you eat.
 Beware of sticky candies or hard candies that aren’t sugar free.
 Sticky candies like caramels, laffy-taffy, candy corns have a tendency to stick to your teeth and stay there for a long time because they are harder for saliva to wash away.
 Hard candies, like hard caramels or jolly ranchers also keep sugar swishing around the mouth.
 The longer sugar is present in the mouth, the more time bacteria has to feed.